johnerick89/file_upload_service/README.md

 - requests 2.25.0 or higher

 ## Setup
-To set up and run the itunes-api-wrapper, follow these steps:
+To set up and run the file_upload_service, follow these steps:

 1. Clone the repository: `$ git clone https://github.com/johnerick89/file_upload_service.git`
 2. Navigate into the project directory: `$ cd file_upload_service`
 3. Create a new virtual environment (optional): `$ python3 -m venv env`
 4. Activate the virtual environment: `$ source env/bin/activate` (Linux/MacOS) or `$ env\Scripts\activate` (Windows)
+5. Create a `.env` file from the `.env.example` file provided with your own database and redis credentials.
-5. Install the dependencies: `$ pip install -r requirements.txt`
+6. Install the dependencies: `$ pip install -r requirements.txt`
-6. Run the migrations: `$ python3 manage.py migrate`
+7. Run the migrations: `$ python3 manage.py migrate`
-7. Install redis in a terminal by running `$ sudo apt install redis` then start it by running: `$ redis-server`
+8. Install redis in a terminal by running `$ sudo apt install redis` then start it by running: `$ redis-server`

 Alternatively, you could use docker for running the app, in which case you can skip all these setup steps